fenilgmehta/Context-Search-fms/README.md

   -P PATHS [PATHS ...], --Paths PATHS [PATHS ...]
                         The list of paths to the text files to search -r [RECURSIVE], --recursive [RECURSIVE]
                         The list of paths to be used for recursive search [default: .]
+  -X EXTEXCLUDE [EXTEXCLUDE ...], --extexclude EXTEXCLUDE [EXTEXCLUDE ...]
-  -x EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
+                        Files with these extensions to be excluded from being searched for -r flag (Example Usage: -X tex -X gz OR -x "tex gz") (Note: for "file.tar.gz" only "-X gz" should be used)-X gets priority over -x -x EXTENSIONS [EXTENSIONS ...], --extensions EXTENSIONS [EXTENSIONS ...]
-                        Files with these extensions only to be searched for -r flag (Example Usage: -x md -x pdf OR -x "md pdf") (Note: for "file.tar.gz" only "-x gz" should be used) -i, --ignore-case     Ignore case while searching -l, --files-with-matches
+                        Files with these extensions only to be searched for -r flag (Example
+                        Usage: -x md -x pdf OR -x "md pdf") (Note: for "file.tar.gz" only "-x gz" should be used)
+  -i, --ignore-case     Ignore case while searching -l, --files-with-matches
-                        Supress normal output and just print the file names which satisfy the search query -C --context          Number of lines in the context [default: 10] -g --group            Any white space separated group of words to search (this gets priority over -w parameter) -w --word [--word ...]
+                        Supress normal output and just print the file names which satisfy the search query
+  -C --context          Number of lines in the context [default: 10] -g --group            Any white space separated group of words to search (this gets
+                        priority over -w parameter)
+  -w --word [--word ...]
                         Word to search
   -W --Word [--Word ...]
                         Optional words to search --color COLOR         Can either be auto, always or never [default: auto] -n, --line-number     Print line number (Note: printing line numbers may cause problem -I parameter and REGEX which use "^") -v, --verbose         Print expression highlighted and number of segments which satisfied the search conditions (Bug: content printed because of this flag will be colored for --color=auto even if the output is not directed to a TTY)
-  -Q                    Do not print anything for files in which no results
+  -Q                    Do not print anything for files in which no results found -I INPUT_RECORD_SEPARATOR, --input-record-separator INPUT_RECORD_SEPARATOR
-                        found
-  -I INPUT_RECORD_SEPARATOR, --input-record-separator INPUT_RECORD_SEPARATOR
                         String to separate the input based on the record separator.
 This input will be evaluated as python string.
 So, to use newline followed by two hyphen, just write "\n--".
 Note: input will be evaluated using python syntax.
 Hence, no need to make bash correctly interpret special characters such as "\n" or "\t" -O OUTPUT_SEGMENT_SEPARATOR, --output-segment-separator OUTPUT_SEGMENT_SEPARATOR
-                        String to separate the output segments which matched the pattern
+                        String to separate the output segments which matched the pattern [default: --]
-  --cmd CMD             Command to use to read the input file and to write the
+  --cmd CMD             Command to use to read the input file and to write the output to
-                        output to stdout.
-Insert {} in the command WITHOUT quotes to insert file name, e.g. "pdftotext {} -" -D, --debug           Print debug information
+                        stdout.
+Insert {} in the command WITHOUT quotes to insert file name, e.g. "pdftotext {} -"
+  -D, --debug           Print debug information

 Enjoy the program :)